 The working group does that through the following specific activities:

 Convene: Organize and convene meetings, workshops and electronic fora to debate and develop consensus among stakeholders through adaptation and implementation of WHO norms and standards on one side, but also to share innovations and experiences on how we can overcome challenges collectively and take advantage of emerging opportunities for vector control.

 Co-ordinate: Manage fora for building consensus on how to effectively implement, run and sustain vector control programs.
 This includes building the understanding between the needs of the national programs, the needs of the product manufacturers, academia and implementers to understand each other and to work together to find innovative solutions and stimulate appropriate research and development.

-Facilitate Communication: Assemble evidence on best practices and ensure flow of information from the field to the working group and vice versa including communication between VC related networks.
-Work through the Sub-Regional Networks (SRNs) and in collaboration with other RBM mechanisms to coordinate with partners in mobilizing technical and financial resources and providing support to national control efforts.
+Facilitate Communication: Assemble evidence on best practices and ensure flow of information from the field to the working group and vice versa, including communication between VC related networks.
+Work with other RBM Working Groups and Partner Committees, as appropriate, to coordinate with partners in mobilizing technical and financial resources and providing support to national malaria control efforts.